High Holidays – 2018/5779

 - Members: By now you should have received your tickets via snail mail.
 Please call the office if you have not.
 You can also request extra tickets by calling the office.

-- Members AND non-members: Get your Port & Chocolate tickets for Sukkot!
+- Members AND non-members: Get your Port & Chocolate tickets for Sukkot! (watch for more info)

 We need volunteers to help us.
 To offer your energy please contact Jeanna Francis